How to Choose a Solar Panel Cleaner in Australia: A No-Nonsense Hiring Guide

 • Do you check inverter output before and after the clean?

 A company that handles these questions fluently and with specific answers is operating professionally.
 A company that is evasive, dismissive, or cannot answer the insurance questions is a risk.
+This vetting process is the most important step in choosing a solar panel cleaner you can trust.

 Request at least two written quotes.
 A compliant quote should include: